 Parents can face a real financial burden when they must pay for child care so they can work.
 Strictly speaking, you cannot deduct child care expenses on a tax return.
-However, you may qualify for the child and dependent care credit.
+However, you may qualify for the child and dependent care credit, rather than a deduction.
 This tax credit can be a big help by offsetting some of the cost of child care.

 The child and dependent care credit may be claimed if you incur child care expenses in order to work or look for a job.
 If you are married, both spouses must have earned income, although a spouse who is a full-time student for at least five months of the year also qualifies.
 The work requirement is waived if one spouse is incapacitated and incapable of self-care.
 The credit allows you to subtract a percentage of your child care expenses from the tax you owe.
 The child and dependent care credit may also be claimed for a dependent who is physically or mentally incapable of self-care.

 The IRS sets dollar limits on the child care expenses you can claim when calculating the amount of your credit.
 The maximum dollar amount if you have one child is $3,000.
-If you have two or more children, the limit is $6,000.
+If you have two or more children, the daycare tax credit limit is $6,000.
 The percentage of the expenses you claim that you can take as the credit depends on your adjusted gross income.
 In addition, the dollar limit is reduced by the amount of any child care assistance you receive from your employer.
-For example, if you employer pays for $1,500 in child care expenses, a dollar limit of $6,000 is reduced to $4,500.